VidunderGunder/roadcam/README.md

 - [x] Add a marker for every road camera in the map view by loading them using a fetch GET request from an express HTTP endpoint
 - [x] Clicking a camera in the map should display information in a popup

-### Bonus

 - [x] Store and fetch the camera locations from a Mongo DB database
-- [ ] Add a search field that displays a filtered list of cameras based on name
+- [x] Add a search field that displays a filtered list of cameras based on name
-- [ ] Make the list sorted by distance to the user’s current location
+- [x] Make the list sorted by distance to the user’s current location

 <!-- ### Resources

 - [Road cameras geoJSON](https://www.dropbox.com/sh/5cibj2j7idvuynw/AACxDaarpU0EI1GR-bG8xXoga?dl=0)
 - [Road camera icon](https://www.dropbox.com/s/kvvpk3rq57jdskd/camera%402x.png?dl=0) -->

+## End result

+- Monorepo with NX
+- NEXT.js Frontend<sup>Live!</sup>
+- NEXT.js Serverless Express Backend<sup>Live!</sup>
+  - Data directly available to client
+  - Data hosted on MongoDB Atlas
+  - Data hosted on Vercel
+- Node Express Backend
+  - Data hosted locally
+  - Data hosted on MongoDB Atlas
+- React Library with Storybook for components

+---

+>_Below are some rambling notes I jotted down as I went._
+>_I would probably skip reading it if I was you._ 😉

+---

 ## Stack